rogino/COSCNotes/SENG301/Exam Notes.md

 Misc:

 - Whitespace is important; don't overload the interface
-- Consistent design and behaviour
+- Consistent design and behavior
 - Icons alone not enough - use text
 - Feedback
   - Success/error messages